IlluminusLimited/pgdice/README.md

 ## Planned Features

 1. Full `PG::Connection` support (no more database URLs).
+1. Custom schema support for all operations.
+Defaults to `public` currently.
-2. Non time-range based partitioning.
+1. Non time-range based partitioning.

 ## Development